Ben 10: Destroy All Aliens

 Is it any good?

+If your kids are new to Ben's adventures, then the lack of continuity between Ben's different incarnations won't be a factor, but some long-time fans might find it a hindrance.
 BEN 10: DESTROY ALL ALIENS revisits the younger incarnation of the morphing superhero character who, throughout his on-screen existence, has been both animated and live-action, a fresh-faced tween and a brooding teen.
 All of these physical alterations can be frustrating for fans who try to stay loyal to a favorite character, and this TV movie is no exception.
-If your kids are new to Ben's adventures, then the lack of continuity won't be a factor, but some long-time fans might find it a hindrance.

 One thing that does remain consistent is the violence that exists within the context of the story.
 True, it's impossible to tell an entertaining superhero story without the two sides facing off at some point, but Destroy All Aliens relies on lengthy exchanges of gunfire, explosions, and crushing blows to fill time in what's a fairly simplistic plot.
 But it's not all bad.
 Amid all the morphing and mechanical malfunctioning are strands of a story that emphasizes the joy of family life, even, as Ben learns, when that comes with rules he doesn't really like.